 Pham Ngu Lao: Saigon’s Backpacker Ghetto

 This is very much backpacker central in Ho Chi Minh City.
 It consists of two main roads and many little side streets connecting them.
-Here you will find an enormous choice of world cuisine with meals costing as little as US$2-3.
+Here you will find an enormous choice of world cuisine with meals costing as little as US$2-3 (For up-to-date prices see our Vietnam backpacking budget).
 There are loads of budget accommodation options, laundrettes, bars and basically everything else that a backpacker might need.
 You won’t be able to walk 10 metres without being shouted at by one of the moto drivers which congregate in the area looking for foreign business.
 This can be an advantage as you will never have to wait to get a lift to where you’re going but also can get quite annoying after a while.

 The bars in Pham Ngu Lao are good fun and tend to be cheaper and better than the ones in the rest of Central Saigon which charge Western Prices and attract an unpleasant mix of dirty old Westerners and teenage Vietnamese prostitutes.

-Crime DOWN, Cyclists & Musicians UP – The ‘not so mean’ streets of Bogota!
+Less Crime, More Cyclists & Musicians – The not so mean streets of Bogota!

 Much of Bogota’s story is dark and disturbing but it is one that is ever evolving and there is now a significant ray of light at the end of a long dreary tunnel.
 For so long this was a city dominated by conflict, crime, cocaine and cartels.
 Those factors haven’t completely gone away but nowadays words like culture, commerce and change seem more fitting.